 Supervision: Prof. Ute Eitzenhöfer, Prof. Eva-Maria Kollischan, Prof. Theo Smeets

-Among this written work, I´ve reflected upon play as a/and ritual.
-Play is circumbscribed into space, either materially or ideally.
-The arena, the card-table, the magic circle, the temple, the stage, the screen, are all in form and function play-grounds, which have as well hallowed spots, within their particular rules.
+Play is circumscribed into space, either materially or ideally.
+The arena, the card-table, the magic circle, the temple, the stage, the screen, are all in form and function play-grounds, which have as well hallowed spots within their particular rules.
 These places are all temporary worlds in the limits of the ordinary world.
 Inside the playground an absolute and peculiar order reigns.
 Play creates order.
-Into an imperfect world and the confusion of life man seeks for limited perfection.
-Play demands order absolute and supreme.
+In an imperfect world and the confusion of life man seeks for limited perfection.
+Play demands order, absolute and supreme.

 What happens when play meets ritual?
-An extraordinary blend comes to light, and the playground that we knew becomes a consecrated spot.
-A performance full of symbolism is born where the players represent the opposing forces of Nature fighting to reach a balance, stretching their limits, seeking for the stability of the world where they live.
-This was the case of the Pre-Hispanic sacred ball game.
-This was my primary source of inspiration to materialise the practical work of my Thesis.
+An extraordinary blend comes to light and the playground that we knew becomes a consecrated spot.
+A performance full of symbolism is born where the players represent the opposing forces of Nature fighting to reach a balance, stretching their limits, seeking for the stability of the world where they live."